 Oh, how I wish we had smellevision or skype for smells…you could take a whiff of the spice filled citrus scent that is blanketing the air at my house.
 I am almost getting high on the fabulous aromas coming from my kitchen.
 Maybe I can help you imagine it.
 Take a seat on the sofa, and make a little room for the toddler-like Golden Retriever who is prepared to lie across your lap like a toy poodle.

-The beautiful nutmeg, cinnamon, pumpkin and orange scents are making their way throughout the house, up the stairs and out windows and doors to taunt my neighbors with the possibility that autumn is around the corner when we are really in the throws of a sweltering summer.
+The beautiful nutmeg, cinnamon, pumpkin and orange scents are making their way throughout the house, up the stairs and out windows and doors to taunt my neighbors with the possibility that autumn is around the corner when we are really in the throes of a sweltering summer.

 Then take a bite of this soft, moist pumpkin cake as it drips with the cream cheese glaze.
 Don’t worry if a crumb or two falls on the sofa…Sadie is there for you…that’s just the kind of loyal dog she is.
 She’ll happily oblige in licking up the mess.